 Ford Fusion Years to Avoid (List of Years)

-If you decide to buy a Fusion, we advise you to avoid the models from the next year because they have a significant number of reported problems.
+If you decide to buy a Fusion, I advise you to avoid most of the models from 2006 to 2014.

 The Ford Fusion years to avoid include:

 - 2006 Ford Fusion

 - 2008 Ford Fusion

 According to the study, the 2010 model had the most complaints, while the 2011 model appeared to be the worst of the bunch because of its higher maintenance costs that could only manage to cover a short distance.

 In the next section, I’ll explain why it’s better to avoid specific model years in further depth.